 Liz has since produced over 1,000 studio game show episodes and cast contestants for some of the most successful primetime and syndicated game shows in history.
 She has most recently cast over 1,200 contestants for ABC's Who Wants To Be A Millionaire and 60 contestants for ABC's $100,000 Pyramid.

 Liz excels at finding genuinely fun, unique, electric contestants who pop off of the screen.
-She sees casting through a unique lens, having been the Co-Executive Producer of Who Wants To Be a Millionaire, the Senior Supervising Producer of $100,000 Pyramid and the Supervising Producer of Deal or No Deal, and the Supervising Producer of Match Game, where she stacked and produced all contestants.
+She sees casting through a unique lens, having been the Co-Executive Producer of Who Wants To Be a Millionaire, the Senior Supervising Producer of $100,000 Pyramid, the Supervising Producer of Deal or No Deal, and the Supervising Producer of Match Game, where she stacked and produced all contestants.
 She can work within a strict budget and time restraint, having successfully cast 250 of this country’s brightest trivia show contestants in 9 weeks.